Coffee Table Fortune Teller Box Tutorial by Sarah Whitmire

 - I added brown Color Box chalk to all of my edges to finish them and started making handles for my drawers.
 To start I poked holes in all of my drawers using an awl and then added twisted wire.
 You can also use brads, ribbon or any other kind of “pull” you can think of.

-I attached some number tags, one each per drawer.
-(I found these metal tags at Michael’s in the jewelry section and glued on some small paper numbers.- I added some pre-made fortunes I saved from Chinese take-out, but I think it would be tons of fun to add your own handmade fortunes too!
+- I added some pre-made fortunes I saved from Chinese take-out, but I think it would be tons of fun to add your own handmade fortunes too!
 Don’t have any fortunes laying around?
-Try the Firelight Fortune Teller Kit that has pre-made fortunes!
+You could also use fortunes from the Fortunes Collage Sheet.

 Thank you and I hope you had fun making this little table top game!